erankitcs/EventDrivenPythonAWS/README.md

     - Test-1 : Input: _fail files URLs.
 It will fail due to incorrect data.
     - Test-2 : Input: _success files URLs.
 It will be successful and both days data will loaded.

+9. Remember to approve SNS subscription from your mail box.

 ## Architecure Diagram